mqtt-tools/mqttwarn/docs/workbench/backlog.rst

   - The path to the "templates" folder must be specified using command line argument or environment variable.
     Otherwise, look nearby the configuration file /path/to/mqttwarn.ini, so use /path/to/templates.
   - Integrate existing template .j2 files into example folder?
+- [o] Think about introducing mqttwarn "applications", made of user-defined function files, and corresponding configurations.
 - [o] Add some entrypoints

   - Wire ``contrib/amqp-puka-get.py`` to ``mqttwarn --plugin=amqp --command=subscribe``